DaniFdezAlvarez/classrank/experimentation/doc/dbpedia/README.md

 ## Mining logs

-We have mined the log files in order to disvocer class mentions in SPARQL queries.
-We consider that a class is mentioned when:
+We have mined log files of the official DBpedia SPARQL endpoint for detecting class mentions in SPARQL queries consider that a class is mentioned when:

 * The URI of the class is mentioned.
 * The URI of an instance of the class is mentioned.